DaedalicEntertainment/qt-coding-conventions/README.md

       : QDialog(parent),
         ui(new Ui::AboutDialog)

 ## 6. Functions

-6.1.
-Function names start with a lower-case letter.
-Each consecutive word in a function name starts with an upper-case letter.
+6.1. __DO__ use camelCase for functions names.

 6.2.
-When reimplementing a virtual method, do not put the `virtual` keyword in the header file.
-Annotate them with the `Q_DECL_OVERRIDE` macro after the function declaration, just before the `;`.

-6.3.
 The prefix `set` is used for setters, but the prefix `get` is not used for accessors.
 Accessors are simply named with the name of the property they access.
 The exception is for accessors of a boolean which may start with the prefix `is`.

       public:
           void setColor(const QColor& c);